b4mboo/legacy_ajax_callbacks/README.markdown

 As you can see in the above example, you'll still need to change your syntax from ``link_to_remote`` to ``link_to`` with the option ``:remote => true``.
 However, with this plugin you can keep your AJAX callbacks the way they used to be.

-Copyright (c) 2011 Dominik Bamberger, released under the MIT license.
+Copyright © 2011 Novell, Inc. released under the MIT license.
 For full details see MIT-LICENSE included in this distribution.